 To print labels from Excel, clean the worksheet first, choose the label layout, upload the Excel file, map the columns onto the label, preview the full sheet, and export the PDF at 100% scale.

 Microsoft Excel is the world's most popular tool for managing lists, from inventory to mailing addresses.
-Yet, printing that data onto sticky labels remains surprisingly difficult.
+Yet, printing address labels from Excel remains surprisingly difficult.
 The traditional "Word Mail Merge" wizard is clunky, complex, and prone to formatting errors.

 This guide will walk you through a modern web-based approach that makes printing labels from Excel files (.xlsx or .xls) as easy as drag-and-drop.